Ekitji/Files/README.md

 (latest test with Winlogbeat 8.8.0)

-Download the scripts and the winlogbeat (unzip downloaded winlogbeat) in same root folder, structure should look like For example inside C:\Users\Ekkie\Desktop\Simulapter
+Download the scripts and the winlogbeat (unzip downloaded winlogbeat) in same root folder, structure should look like For example inside C:\Users\Ekitji\Desktop\Simulapter

 winlogbeat-8.8.0-windows-x86_64 (directory which contains winlogbeat.exe)
 SimulAPTer.ps1
 winlogbeat-evtxtojson.yml

-Make a new directory in C:\Users\Ekkie\Desktop\Simulapter where you put all your EVTX files you want to parse and simulate, or simply put them in your root folder where the script is located.
+Make a new directory in C:\Users\Ekitji\Desktop\Simulapter where you put all your EVTX files you want to parse and simulate, or simply put them in your root folder where the script is located.
 In my example i will call it evtx_files

 Run the script and answer the popup boxes where you can type what username, hostname etc you want to simulate.